inon/recipe-builder/README.md

 Troubleshooting
 ----------
 1).
 For some instances, you might need to give `recipe` file some permissions.
-Just execute `sudo chmod +x ./recipe`
+Just execute `sudo chmod +x ./recipe` 2).
+Included `test/stubs/fridge-stub.csv` for a sample `fridge.csv` file that you guys can use